mozilla/addons-frontend/README.md

 ### Disabling CSP for local development

-When developing locally with a webpack server, the randomly generated asset URL will fail our Content Security Policy (CSP) and clutter your console with errors.
+When developing locally with a web pack server, the randomly generated asset URL will fail our Content Security Policy (CSP) and clutter your console with errors.
 You can turn off all CSP errors by settings CSP to `false` in any local config file, such as `local-development-amo.js`.
 Example: